kennedyconnors/FinalProject/_posts/2023-03-28-Video-Analysis.md

   - update
 ---

-This is the video analysis of Ted's Rehabilitation
+This is the video analysis section, where you will find our reccomendations based on your preformance